 It has a standard three-blade design that moves up to 6,000 CFM of air, enough to help cool a typical 2-car garage.

-This fan comes with a handheld remote with six pre-set fan speeds and controls the internal 1200 lumen LED light.
+This fan has a handheld remote with six pre-set fan speeds and controls the internal 1200-lumen LED light. (spec sheet)

 The Minka-Aire F868L is the first smart fan on this list.
 It has a dedicated app for iOS and Android devices and integration with Google Home, Amazon Alexa, Nest, and Ecobee.
 That allows you to use your voice to control the fan, as long as you have one of those smart devices in your garage.